rysk-finance/dynamic-hedging/packages/contracts/technical-docs/alpha-docs/RyskAlpha.md

 An EnumerableSet.AddressSet by OpenZeppelin is used as it is easier to clean and much easier to search through.

 Update stores can theoretically be pushed to by any set of contracts, meaning that a buyside products could also be used and could share the same liquidityPool liquidity and be represented by the same portfolio.
-Long exposure and short exposure are updated seperately and they are ints so that reducing positions is easily done via `updateStores`.
+Long exposure and short exposure are updated separately and they are ints so that reducing positions is easily done via `updateStores`.

 ### `syncLooper() external` *Only Accessible by keeper or above*